jonnitto/Jonnitto.PrettyEmbedYoutube/README.md

 # Jonnitto.PrettyEmbedYoutube

-Prettier embeds for your YouTube videos and playlists in [Neos CMS](https://www.neos.io) - with nice options like high-res preview images and advanced customization of embed options.
-Embed and lightbox functions use [Gator](https://github.com/ccampbell/gator) for event delegation.
+Prettier embeds for your YouTube videos and playlists in [Neos CMS](https://www.neos.io) - with nice options like high-res preview images, lightbox feature and advanced customization of embed options.

 | Version  | Neos          |
 | -------- | ------------- |